preesm/preesm.github.io/_docs/03-buildpreesm.md

 Eclipse is an extensible platform programmed in Java that allows developers to write their own IDE (Integrated Development Environment).

 You can download and run the Eclipse installer here: [https://www.eclipse.org/downloads/packages/installer](https://www.eclipse.org/downloads/packages/installer).
+As of writing, the latest version (2025-03) works without issues.
 During installation, choose **"Eclipse IDE for RCP and RAP Developers"** package to develop in Preesm and make sure to select **Java 21** as the java VM (either from your existing installed Java environment or provided by the installer).
 Install Eclipse in a folder where you have write access.

 Run Eclipse by clicking on the eclipse file, you need to choose a workspace, i.e. a directory where the metadata of and/or your projects will be stored.